-Whether positive or negative, externalities are the effects of a good’s consumption or production on third parties; these effects are not accounted for in the price of said good.
+Whether positive or negative, externalities are the effects of a good’s consumption or production on third parties; these effects are not accounted for in the price of said goods.
 Externalities are otherwise known as “spill-over effects.”

 Positive externalities are the benefits experienced by these third parties as a result of consumption or production; in contrast, negative externalities are the harms to those third parties.
 Because positive externalities are primarily beneficial to society as a whole, they are to be promoted whenever possible.